 How to reach me

-The institution where I am based, Carnegie’s Department of Global Ecology, is a unique place.
+The institution I moved from, Carnegie’s Department of Global Ecology, is a unique place.
 Here are some FAQs:

 • Carnegie is a 501 (c) 3 non-profit organization.
 Andrew Carnegie founded Carnegie in 1902 to advance scientific research and understanding in the United States.
 He intended for the Institution to seek out exceptional scientists and provide them with a flexible environment and the financial independence to pursue their own research initiatives.